tensorly/tensorly/README.rst

 **Note:** TensorLy depends on NumPy by default.
 If you want to use the MXNet or PyTorch backends, you will need to install these packages separately.

-For detailed instruction, checkout the `documentation <http://tensorly.org/dev/installation.html>`_.
+For detailed instruction, please see the `documentation <http://tensorly.org/dev/installation.html>`_.

 --------------------------